-- (c) where a person is charged with serious or complex fraud;

-- (d) where the evidence filed before the Magistrate discloses a prima facie case but the Magistrate is unable to complete the committal proceedings because of his-

-- (i) physical or mental infirmity;

-- (ii) resignation;

-- (iii) retirement; or

-- (iv) death; or

-- (e) in respect of offences of a violent or sexual nature and where there is a child witness, or an adult witness who has been subjected to threats, intimidation or elimination.

-28. An appeal by the State from a decision of the Appeal Court under section 26(2) shall lie as of right to the Court of Appeal.
+- (c) where a person is charged with an offence involving serious or complex fraud; - (d) where the evidence filed before the Magistrate discloses a prima facie case but the Magistrate is unable to complete the committal proceedings because of his- - (i) physical or mental infirmity; - (ii) resignation; - (iii) retirement; or - (iv) death; or - (e) in respect of offences of a violent or sexual nature and where there is a child witness, or an adult witness who has been assessed as one subject to threats, intimidation or elimination. - 28.
+An appeal by the State from a decision of the Appeal Court under section 26(2) shall lie as of right to the Court of Appeal.